awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-message-queues.rst

    :dedent: 8
    :language: java

-See the :sdk-examples-java-sqs:`complete sample <SQSExample.java>`.
+See the :sdk-examples-java-sqs:`complete sample <SQSExample.java>` on GitHub.

 .. _sqs-list-queues: